-WAC Awards 2018: Shortlist Announced
+WAC Awards 2018

-One artist will receive the RK Harrison Award of £1,000, and up to four artists will be awarded the JGM Gallery Exhibition Prize which will see them present work in a group show at the London-based Gallery in 2019.
-Three Cornwall, Devon, Somerset, Gloucestershire, Dorset or Wiltshire based artists will be awarded the DAC Beachcroft Space Prize, through which they will have the opportunity to show their work at the Space in early 2019.
-Furthermore, one artist will be awarded the Parker Harris Mentoring Prize, which includes a one-to-one mentoring session covering all aspects of professional development.
-The ChubbBulleid People’s Prize will be awarded to the artist whose work is most favoured by visitors to the exhibition at the Bishop’s Palace & Gardens.
-Finally, one artist up to 30 years of age will receive the Next Generation Art Prize, awarded by Andelli Art.
-The prize consists of a two week solo exhibition at the gallery in Somerset, including a private view and social media support.
-Mentoring and advice on working with galleries, curation and artistic development will also be offered.
+Spanning painting, sculpture, drawing, photography, installation and video, the selected works were shown at the historic Bishop’s Palace & Gardens in Wells, Somerset, from 6 - 21 October 2018, and prizes - which included cash, exhibition and professional development prizes - RK Harrison Award of £1,000; four artists awarded the JGM Gallery Exhibition Prize in a group show at the London-based Gallery 20 January to 2 March 2019.
+The Parker Harris Mentoring Prize, which includes one-to-one mentoring session covering all aspects of professional development.
+The ChubbBulleid People’s Prize awarded to the artist whose work was most favoured by visitors to the exhibition at the Bishop’s Palace & Gardens.
+Finally, one artist up to 30 years of age received the Next Generation Art Prize, awarded by Andelli Art.
+The prize consisted of a two week solo exhibition at the gallery in Somerset, including a private view, social media support, mentoring and advice on working with galleries, curation and artistic development.